 FACULTY OF THE DEPARTMENT OF ITALIAN

 The major in Italian explores Italy's vital role in the formation of Western thought and culture.
-The core language courses bring students to a high level of aural, spoken, and written proficiency, provide a solid literary and historical background in the language, and prepare students for study in Italy.
+The core language courses bring students to a high level of aural, spoken, and written proficiency; provide a solid literary and historical background in the language; and prepare students for study in Italy.
 Other offerings build on the core courses to explore Italian literature, film, history, culture, and art.
-The Italian major is of particular relevance to the fields of art, economics, film studies, history, history of art, international relations, linguistics, literature, philosophy, and theology.
+The Italian major is of particular relevance to the fields of art, economics, film and media studies, history, history of art, international relations, linguistics, literature, philosophy, and theology.

 Prerequisite Candidates for the major should have completed a course in Italian at the level of 130 (L3) or should have received credit for equivalent work by the end of their sophomore year.
 Exceptions may be made in the case of outstanding students who have not satisfied this requirement.